swcarpentry/sql-novice-survey/_episodes/02-sort-dup.md

 we can use `ASC` instead of `DESC`.)

-In order to look at which scientist measured quantities at each site, we can look again at the `Survey` table.
+In order to look at which scientist measured quantities during each visit, we can look again at the `Survey` table.
 We can also sort on several fields at once.
 For example,